Management Response

 Responsible Deadline Status Comments

 Formalize partnership with the Climate Risk and Early Warning Systems (CREWS) initiative as part of ongoing collaboration with WMO and engagement with the Early Warnings for All (EW4All) initiative.
-SPF Team DRR 2025/12 Initiated May 2025 - A UN to UN agreement to formalize partnership with CREWS has been developed under ESARO as a pilot with plans upscale to other regions.
-The agreement is expected to be signed by both entities by Q2 of 2025.
+SPF Team DRR 2025/12 Completed The UN-to-UN agreement between WMO and UN Women to formalize partnership with CREWS was signed and implemented under ESARO.

 Recommendation: Prioritize the contribution of SPF to sustaining gains for gender equality, women’s leadership and empowerment in the longer term through building local and national capacities within member states and within civil society, including their ability to finance activities outside of UN Women’s financial support.
 Prioritize long-term capacity building for national ownership of change processes to support GEWE goals.
 This should include a strong focus on external engagement across national, regional and global levels to embed gender equality within public financial management capacities as well as increasing direct support for WRO’s.